Dawson casting: Social ramifications

 It has been suggested on several occasions by critics that Dawson casting has several negative implications, specifically for adolescents.
 These commonly include accusations of unrealistic beauty standards, negative body image, low self-esteem, and general mental health problems, especially in regard to one's self-perception.

-A clinical psychologist, Barbara Greenberg, told Teen Vogue that casting twenty-year-old actors for the roles of high-school students can worsen the struggles of adolescents, stating "It can give the message that they’re supposed to look good all the time", adding "That leads to all kinds of body-image and social-comparison issues".
+A clinical psychologist, Barbara Greenberg, told Teen Vogue that casting actors in their twenties for the roles of high-school students can worsen the struggles of adolescents, stating "It can give the message that they’re supposed to look good all the time", adding "That leads to all kinds of body-image and social-comparison issues".

 MTV's adaptation of Skins generated controversy over its sexual content and raised accusations of child pornography, since many of the actors were under the age of 18.
 Outcry from the Parents Television Council, along with numerous companies pulling their advertising from the program, led to the series being canceled after one season of ten episodes.